PaddlePaddle/PGL/examples/kddcup2021/MAG240M/r_unimp/README.md

 # R-UNIMP for MAG240M using PGL

-The code is about the winner solution for LSC-Node.
+The code is about the solution for LSC-Node.

 ## Installation Requirements